Himangi Mittal

 Academic Service/Volunteer Work

-• Teaching Assistant for 16-825: Learning for 3D Vision (Spring 2023).
+• Teaching Assistant: 16-824: Visual Learning and Recognition (Spring 2024), 16-825: Learning for 3D Vision (Spring 2023).

-• Reviewer Service: ICCV 2021, AAAI 2022, WACV 2022, CVPR 2022, CVPR 2023 (Emergency reviewer also).
+• Reviewer Service: ICCV 2021, AAAI 2022, WACV 2022, CVPR 2022, CVPR 2023 (+ Emergency reviewer), ICCV 2023, NeurIPS 2023, Pattern Recognition Journal, WACV 2024 (+ Emergency reviewer), CVPR 2024.

 • Volunteer at NeurIPS 2022 High School Outreach Program.

-• Mentor at CMU AI Undergraduate Mentoring Program (Fall 2022, Spring 2023).
+• Mentor at CMU AI Undergraduate Mentoring Program (Fall 2022, Spring 2023, Fall 2023).

 • Mentor at Spring 2023 CMU Research Mixer for undergraduate students organized by DPAC Undergraduate Research Working Group.